flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-29-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘Today, California reforms its bail system so that rich and poor alike are treated fairly.”
+      > "Today, California reforms its bail system so that rich and poor alike are treated fairly.”